Eric Cantor: Social issues

 Cantor opposed public funding of embryonic stem cell research and opposed elective abortion.
 He was rated 100% by the National Right to Life Committee (NRLC) and 0% by NARAL Pro-Choice America, indicating a pro-life voting record.
 He was opposed to same-sex marriage as of the mid-2000s, voting to Constitutionally define marriage as between a male and a female in 2006.
 In November 2007 he voted against prohibiting job discrimination based on sexual orientation.
 He also supported making flag burning illegal.
 The National Association for the Advancement of Colored People (NAACP) rated him 19% in 2006, indicating an anti-affirmative action voting record.
 He was opposed to gun control, voting to ban product misuse lawsuits on gun manufacturers in 2005, and he voted not to require gun registration and trigger-lock laws in the District of Columbia.
-He had a rating of "A" from the National Rifle Association (NRA).
+He had a rating of "A" from the NRA Political Victory Fund (NRA-PVF).
 On November 2, 2010, Cantor told Wolf Blitzer of CNN that he would try to trim the federal deficit by reducing welfare.